liammcinroy/good/vim/readme.md

 - visually select and `:terminal <command>` will run that range as stdin to `<command>`, displaying it in a new buffer.

+- use `Ctrl-o` to return to previous position, `Ctrl-i` to go to the next (but these are all in the same buffer...).

 #### nerdtree and custom commands

 - Ctrl-e: toggle NERDTree